nmanandhar-blogs/blogfolder/vim/vimscripting.md

         t: Tab scope - only available in the Vim tab where it was defined
         w: Window scope - only available to current Vim window
         l: Function scope local to the function it is defned in
-        s: Sourced file scope - local to a Vim script loaded using :source
+        s: Sourced file scope - local to a sourced Vim script
         a: Argument scope - used in arguments to functions

         let g:sum=0